Avijit200318/Leetcode-Clone/src/app/api/readme.md

 ## Endpoint: `/api/solution/add-solution`

 ### Description
 This endpoint allows an **authenticated user** to **submit a solution** for a given problem.
-It validates the solution data, saves it in the database, and links it to the user’s profile.
+It validates the solution data, saves it in the database, and links it to the user’s profile also problem database.

 ### Method
 `POST`